Alerts

 Improving nutrition habits

 • It’s been said before, but breakfast really is the most important meal of the day.
-If you’re in a rush (and who isn’t?), try low-fat yogurt with sliced fruit, whole-grain toast with peanut butter or instant oatmeal with nuts or raisins.
+Some quick, well-balanced breakfast ideas are low-fat yogurt with sliced fruit, whole-grain toast with peanut butter or instant oatmeal with nuts or raisins.

 • If your children eat lunch at school, review the menu together to select healthier choices.